tytydraco/yessleep/out/The_Changeling.md

 I found my record, not expecting much.
 Until I saw something interesting.

-"Sioban Macpherson was diagnosed with Autism Spectrum Disorder at age four after her parents, Mary and Rick Macpherson, grew concerned about her development being slower than normal, overstimulation, repetition, and hyperfixation on the same topics.
+"Siobhan Macpherson was diagnosed with Autism Spectrum Disorder at age four after her parents, Mary and Rick Macpherson, grew concerned about her development being slower than normal, overstimulation, repetition, and hyperfixation on the same topics.

 After testing and asking questions, we were able to diagnose her properly and point her parents to resources to help her.